santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Notes.md

 :::

 # How to 'Take' Case Notes and Where to Update Them
-Currently, all our case notes are housed in Service Desk.
-Service Desk is where other engineers are going to be able to see and use your case notes and you'll be able to use them as well.
+Your case notes will be in the "Timeline" section of your case tool.
+Here in the Timeline is where other engineers are going to be able to see and use your case notes and you'll be able to use them as well.

-No matter what case note tool you use to take your initial notes, save them in Service Desk once they are completed, so they will be appropriately tracked.
+No matter what case note tool you use to take your initial notes, **save them to your case once they are completed**, so they will be appropriately tracked.
 # How to Take Great Notes

 ## Goal of Great Notes